Treats fungal infections.

 - The fungal infections can be confused for other skin infections, so if Nizoral (Ketoconazole) doesn't work, it could be caused by another skin problem.

-Risks and Warnings for Nizoral (Ketoconazole)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Nizoral (Ketoconazole)Skip risks section.
+Skip to common concerns section.

 - Higher risk if:

 - › Asthma